md-cs-student-unipi/Advanced-Programming/02-Runtime-systems.md

 - verification: correctness, overflow and underflow, variables and types validity, data-flow analysis
 - preparation: allocation of storage
-- resolution (optional): loading of the referred classes and interfaces (can be posponed to first use)
+- resolution (optional): loading of the referred classes and interfaces (can be postponed to first use)

 ## JVM Instruction set